nacaru-w/twinkle-lite/README.md

 As of now, the available modules are:
 * Page protection: it automatises the task of requesting page protection through eswiki noticeboards.
 * Deletion request: it facilitates the creation of deletion requests for articles.
+* Speedy deletion: it adds a speedy deletion tag on a page and notifies its creator.

 It's inspired by [Twinkle](https://github.com/wikimedia-gadgets/twinkle/) a tool developed by English Wikipedia user [AzaToth](https://en.wikipedia.org/wiki/User:AzaToth) (and many others, at this point!).